Beautiful pairs: Introduction

 \begin{theoremA} Let $\cK$ be a natural class.
-Then, \begin{enumerate} \item $\cK$ has the amalgamation property if and only if $\lambda$-$\cK$-beautiful pairs exist for all $\lambda\geqslant |T|^+$; Moreover, in this case, $\cK$ has the extension property if and only if all beautiful pairs are elementary pairs of models of $T$. \item $\cM\equiv_{\infty,\lambda} \cN$ for any two $\lambda$-$\cK$-beautiful pairs $\cM$ and $\cN$, and therefore, all $\cK$-beautiful pairs are elementarily equivalent. \item if there is a $\lambda$-$\cK$-beautiful pair which is $\lambda$-saturated for $\lambda\geqslant |T|^+$ (we call this property beauty transfer), then the common theory of $\cK$-beautiful pairs $T_\BP(\cK)$ admits quantifier elimination (in the language of beautiful pairs, see Definition \ref{def:Lbp}), and the predicate $P$ is stably embedded and pure (i.e., there is no new induced structure). \end{enumerate} \end{theoremA}
+Then the following holds. \begin{enumerate}[label=(\arabic*)] \item $\cK$ has the amalgamation property\footnote{Recall that $\cK$ has the amalgamation property if for any diagram $B\leftarrow A\rightarrow C$ in $\cK$, there are $B\rightarrow D\leftarrow C$ in $\cK$ making the diagram commute.} if and only if $\lambda$-$\cK$-beautiful pairs exist for all $\lambda\geqslant |T|^+$.
+Moreover, in this case, $\cK$ has the extension property (see Definition~\ref{def:ext_prop}) if and only if all beautiful pairs are elementary pairs of models of $T$. \item $\cM\equiv_{\infty,\lambda} \cN$ for any two $\lambda$-$\cK$-beautiful pairs $\cM$ and $\cN$.
+Therefore, all $\cK$-beautiful pairs are elementarily equivalent. \item If there is a $\lambda$-$\cK$-beautiful pair which is $\lambda$-saturated for $\lambda\geqslant |T|^+$ (we will say in this case that $\cK$ has beauty transfer), then the common theory of $\cK$-beautiful pairs $T_\BP(\cK)$ admits quantifier elimination (in the language of beautiful pairs, see Definition \ref{def:Lbp}), and the predicate $P$ is stably embedded and pure (i.e., there is no new induced structure). \end{enumerate} \end{theoremA}

-Dually, one may represent natural classes in terms of global definable types (see Definition \ref{def:natuclass-F}), the following result is the desired link with strict pro-definability of spaces of definable types.
+Dually, one may represent natural classes in terms of global definable types (see Definition \ref{def:natuclass-F} and Lemma~\ref{lem:nat-to-nat}), and the following result is the desired link with strict pro-definability of spaces of definable types.

 \begin{theoremB}[Later Theorem \ref{thm:strictness}] Let $\cF$ be a natural subclass of definable types and let $\cK_\cF$ be its associated natural class.
-Suppose $T_\BP(\cK_\cF)$ exists and has beauty transfer.
+Suppose that $\cK_\cF$-beautiful pairs exist and $\cK_\cF$ has beauty transfer.
 Then $\cF$ is strict pro-definable. \end{theoremB}

-It is from the previous theorem that we derive strict pro-definability of various spaces of types.
-In particular, we recover results of Hrushovski and Loeser \cite{HL} on the strict pro-definability of the space of stably dominated types in algebraically closed valued fields (ACVF), and extend such results to other interesting spaces of types with a geometric interpretation.
-For example, we show that the spaces of bounded types (i.e., whose realizations do not add infinitely large elements to the value group), which relate to Huber's analytification of algebraic varieties, are strict pro-definable (see Section \ref{sec:strictpro}).
+It is from Theorem B that the Main Theorem is derived.
+We also recover (Theorem \ref{cor:acvf-strictpro}) the strict pro-definability result of Hrushovski and Loeser \cite[Theorem 3.1.1]{HL} mentioned above.